ZeroKlu/python-crash-course/01 - Python Crash Course/Part III - Beyond the Book/S05_Bitwise_Operations/19_reconstructing_integers.md

 ### First Byte is Easy

-We know the first byte represents bits 0-7, so we can take it as-is.
+We know the first byte represents bits $0$ through $7$, so we can take it as-is.

 ```python
 num = bytes[0] # 73